Agreement Cover

 What does the attorney need to draft the Agreement?

 You will receive paperwork for each issue in your case.
 The paperwork will help you outline exactly what you and your partner have agreed upon.
-Once you complete the paperwork, the attorney will use the information you both provide to draft the document for your review.

 Financial information is necessary for dividing assets or debts, child support, and alimony, depending on what applies to your case.
 You may have to provide mortgage, retirement, credit card, or other financial statements.